 LNG is not new.
 It has been transported for more than 50 years and has a strong safety record.
 An LNG spill would not damage the ground or leave any residue as it evaporates.
 In water, LNG is insoluble and would simply evaporate, making water-spill cleanup unnecessary.
 LNG is not stored under high pressure and is not explosive.
 Although a large amount of energy is stored in LNG, it cannot be released rapidly enough into the open environment to cause the overpressures associated with an explosion.
 LNG vapors (methane) mixed with air are not explosive in an unconfined environment.

-While converting natural gas to and from LNG, stringent safety and security measures are employed.
+While converting natural gas to and from LNG, we employ stringent safety and security measures.

 Shipping LNG Safely and Securely